medleyjs/medley/docs/Routes.md

 * `responseSchema`: The schema for a JSON response.
 See the [`Serialization` documentation](Serialization.md).
 * `beforeHandler(request, reply, done)`: a [function](https://github.com/fastify/fastify/blob/master/docs/Hooks.md#before-handler) called just before the request handler, useful if you need to perform authentication at route level for example, it could also be and array of functions.
 * `handler(request, reply)`: the function that will handle this request.
 * `bodyLimit`: prevents the default JSON body parser from parsing request bodies larger than this number of bytes.
 Must be an integer.
-You may also set this option globally when first creating the Fastify instance with `fastify(options)`.
+You may also set this option globally when first creating the Medley app with `medley(options)`.
 Defaults to `1048576` (1 MiB).
 * `config`: object used to store custom configuration.

   `request` is defined in [Request](https://github.com/fastify/fastify/blob/master/docs/Request.md).